 - IP2 Experience

 If a student transfers to MSU and is considered complete in his/her general education requirements under one of MSU’s agreements, the student will be considered to have met the requirements for the Required Core, Foundational Content, and Developmental Content

-Students transferring to Minot State University with 24 transferrable credits or more are not required to take INT110 but need to complete any required courses not yet completed in all sections of Minot State University General Education requirements.
+Students transferring to Minot State University who have earned 24 or more credits toward graduation, excluding credits earned through dual credit prior to graduating from high school and credits earned through examination, are not required to take UNIV 110 but need to complete any required courses not yet completed in all sections of Minot State University General Education requirements.
+FS - 9/17/15